 The Management Board and Supervisory Board of Aareal Bank AG declare, in accordance with section 161 of the AktG, that:

 Within Aareal Bank's remuneration system, all targets are derived from the strategy and measured over a period of three years.
 In line with the definition provided in the draft version dated 22 May 2019, Aareal Bank's entire variable remuneration would classify as long-term.
-The three-year target determination yields an imputed amount of which only 20% is paid out directly, whereas the remaining 80% is paid out in several tranches and over a period of six years.
+A notional amount is determined based on the three-year period for calculating the targets; only 20% of this is paid out directly.
+The remaining 80% is paid out in different tranches over a total of six years.

 This means that most of the long-term variable remuneration is accessible at the earliest after four years and at the latest after nine years, thus complying with the Code's draft version.
 However, in the absence of the definition having been adopted and the associated imprecise recommendation it is not clear whether Aareal Bank's remuneration structure meets the Code expectations.
 As a result, and as a precautionary measure, we declare a deviation from recommendation G. 10 sentence 2.